devsecopstalks/website/content/episodes/DevOps What.md

 Andrey tells us the story of how DevOps came into existence and took over the market.
 We discuss the marketing around it, its relationship with DevSecOps.
-We tried to shed a light on what is marketing stragy versus implementing DevOps in an organization.
+We tried to shed a light on what is marketing strategy versus implementing DevOps in an organization.
 We also compared DevOps to SRE (Site Reliability Engineering).
 <!--more-->

 <!-- Player -->

-{{< podbean PODBEAN_ID "devsecops #_NUM - TITLE" >}}
+{{< podbean 7i4k8-dd9d32 "devsecops #8 - DevOps What" >}}

 ## Notes